 “This Heat” is the debut album by This Heat, an English experimental rock band formed in Camberwell, South London in 1976.
-It was recorded between 1976 and 1978, and released in 1979.
+It was recorded between 1976 and 1978, and was released by record label Piano in 1979.

 “24 Track Loop” with a drum-and-organ tape loop is an innovative electronic music piece at that time, like later techno and electronica.